 Charcoal drawing is a deeply satisfying medium.
 It could be because they're so quick to complete, with immediate results, or that the final look is so impressive.
 Either way, people love charcoals.
 Even the great Michelangelo created a collection of charcoal drawings.

 Whatever the reasons for its popularity as a medium (and there are many), there are certain charcoal drawing techniques that are used by many artists every day.
 In this article I'll run through some key charcoal drawing tips and tricks to help you get started.
 Check out the video below, then follow the steps to success.

-It has been said: The main thing is to keep the main thing the main thing.
+The main thing is to keep the main thing the main thing.
 Artistically speaking, the main thing is called the essence.
 It's as important in charcoal drawing as it is in any other medium.
-When creating a piece the primary things you want to establish are what the image is about, and what you want to say with it.
+When creating a piece, the primary things you want to establish are what the image is about, and what you want to say with it.
 Once you settle on the 'main idea' or the essence, everything you do from that point on, every move and every detail you put in or leave out, should work to strengthen that aspect of the piece.

 02. Learn the value of value